 - Geng Kheaw Wan Gai (Thai Green Curry) – The spiciest curry in Thailand repertoire is also the most distinctively Thai, with a blend of delicious spices and coconut milk.

-- Massaman Curry – Literally meaning Muslim in Thai, Massaman curry is an explosion of flavours from coconut milk, potatoes, roasted peanuts, bay leaves, sugar, cinnamon, and tamarind sauce.
+- Massaman Curry – Literally meaning Muslim in Thai, Massaman curry is an explosion of flavors from coconut milk, potatoes, roasted peanuts, bay leaves, sugar, cinnamon, and tamarind sauce.

-Laos – Simple, fresh ingredients form the foundations of Lao’s cuisine, with a blends of aromatic spices like ginger, galangal, coriander, and tamarind.
+Laos – Simple, fresh ingredients form the foundations of Lao’s cuisine, with a blend of aromatic spices like ginger, galangal, coriander, and tamarind.

-- Laap – Essentially a fresh and healthy meat salad made with beef, chicken, pork. beef or fish, flavoured with lime, roasted rice, garlic, and herbs and served at room temperature.
+- Laap – Essentially a fresh and healthy meat salad made with beef, chicken, pork. beef or fish, flavored with lime, roasted rice, garlic, and herbs and served at room temperature.

 - Tam Mak Houng – Too often dismissed as a copy of the papaya salad found all over Thailand, this salty, spicy salad can be served with the main dish of chicken or pork and rice for a complete and satisfying meal.

-- Grilled Seafood – With fresh water sources in all directions and the Gulf of Thailand to the South, fresh fish and seafood, flavoured with chili, fish sauce, and lime juice, is a staple of Cambodian cuisine
+- Grilled Seafood – With freshwater sources in all directions and the Gulf of Thailand to the South, fresh fish and seafood, flavored with chili, fish sauce, and lime juice, is a staple of Cambodian cuisine

-- Green Mango Salad – Mangoes are eaten in all colours I Cambodia and the green ones make an incredible salad, blended with carrots, basil, peppers, fish sauce and lime juice.
+- Green Mango Salad – Mangoes have eaten in all colors I Cambodia and the green ones make an incredible salad, blended with carrots, basil, peppers, fish sauce, and lime juice.